-At the same time, maybe the sites linking to your blog have high authority but are not relevant to your niche.
+At the same time, the sites linking to your blog may have high authority but are not relevant to your niche.
 This is where Majestic’s Flow Metrics come in handy.

 Again, there’s so much to unpack when putting a price tag for a link on your site.
 It could be as simple as referring to your blog’s DA or DR, but it isn’t sometimes.